chinapedia/wikipedia.abstract.en/Page/Pitcairn_Islands.md

 European settlement

-Mutiny_HMS_Bounty.jpg In 1790, nine of the mutineers from the _Bounty_, along with the native Tahitian men and women who were with them (six men, eleven women, and a baby girl), settled on Pitcairn Island and set fire to the _Bounty_.
+In 1790, nine of the mutineers from the _Bounty_, along with the native Tahitian men and women who were with them (six men, eleven women, and a baby girl), settled on Pitcairn Island and set fire to the _Bounty_.
 The wreck is still visible underwater in Bounty Bay, discovered in 1957 by _National Geographic_ explorer Luis Marden.
 Although the settlers survived by farming and fishing, the initial period of settlement was marked by serious tensions among them.
 Alcoholism, murder, disease and other ills took the lives of most mutineers and Tahitian men.
 John Adams and Ned Young turned to the scriptures, using the ship's Bible as their guide for a new and peaceful society.
 Young eventually died of an asthmatic infection.

 Ducie Island was rediscovered in 1791 by Royal Navy captain Edwards aboard , while searching for the _Bounty_ mutineers.
 He named it after Francis Reynolds-Moreton, 3rd Baron Ducie, also a captain in the Royal Navy.

 The Pitcairn islanders reported it was not until 27 December 1795 that the first ship since the _Bounty_ was seen from the island, but it did not approach the land and they could not make out the nationality.
 A second ship appeared in 1801, but made no attempt to communicate with them.
 A third came sufficiently near to see their house, but did not try to send a boat on shore.
 Finally, the American sealing ship _Topaz_, under Mayhew Folger, became the first to visit the island, when the crew spent 10 hours on Pitcairn in February 1808.

-A_view_of_Pitcairn's_Island,_South_Seas,_1814,_J._Shillibeer.jpgA report of Folger's discovery was forwarded to the Admiralty, mentioning the mutineers and giving a more precise location of the island: .[12]
+A report of Folger's discovery was forwarded to the Admiralty, mentioning the mutineers and giving a more precise location of the island: .[12]
 However, this was not known to Sir Thomas Staines, who commanded a Royal Navy flotilla of two ships, HMS _Briton_ and HMS _Tagus_, which found the island at (by meridian observation) on 17 September 1814.
 Staines sent a party ashore and wrote a detailed report for the Admiralty.[13][14][15][16]
 By that time, only one mutineer, John Adams, remained alive.
 He was granted amnesty for his part in the mutiny.[17]

 Henderson Island was rediscovered on 17 January 1819 by British Captain James Henderson of the British East India Company ship _Hercules_.
 Captain Henry King, sailing on _Elizabeth_, landed on 2 March to find the king's colours already flying.
 His crew scratched the name of their ship into a tree.
 Oeno Island was discovered on 26 January 1824 by American captain George Worth aboard the whaler .